Local Regulations

 Environmental Requirements

-- Disposal of Hazardous Materials: Follow regulations for the disposal of any hazardous materials that may be uncovered during organizing.
+- Hazardous Materials Handling: Be aware of regulations regarding the handling and disposal of any hazardous materials that may be encountered during organizing projects.

 Required Documentation

-- Client Contracts: Written agreements outlining the scope of work, payment terms, and responsibilities of both parties.
+- Client Contracts: Document agreements with clients detailing the scope of work, payment terms, and liability clauses.

 Inspection Process